joesaistuff/ProdBot/README.md

-# 🤖 Prod Bot
+# 🤖 Pro x Bot

 ## 📄 Summary

-Prod Bot is a productivity-focused chatbot designed to help users plan their day and week, set goals, create actionable to-do lists, and stay motivated.
+Pro x Bot is a productivity-focused chatbot designed to help users plan their day and week, set goals, create actionable to-do lists, and stay motivated.

 ## 🏙️ Background

 Many people struggle with organizing their time, managing tasks, and staying motivated to complete goals.
 These challenges affect productivity and well-being.
-I created Prod Bot to address these issues by providing an easy-to-use chatbot that helps users:
+I created Pro x Bot to address these issues by providing an easy-to-use chatbot that helps users:
 * Structure their day and week.
 * Break down goals into manageable tasks.
 * Stay motivated with personalized encouragement.